 Address: Falls Rd, Bushkill, PA 18324

 Note: Please be aware that all the abandoned resorts are on private property.
 It is illegal to visit these resorts without the owner’s permission.
-Many of these resorts were once accessible via public roadways, so you can see them from public property.
+Many of these resorts were once accessible via public roadways, so you can see part of them from public property.